You might have questions about our service and about working as a doctor or nurse in Scandinavia.

 Yes, if you put a lot of effort into the introductory internet course as well as in the intensive course, you will have a good enough level to be able to start your employment and communicate with colleagues and patients.
-During the first months in your new job, you will usually not have your own patients so you will have time to practice understanding and step by step get in to the job.
+During the first months in your new job as a doctor, you will usually not have your own patients so you will have time to practice understanding and step by step get

 Do all participants manage to reach the required level in four-five months?

 If any participant needs extra support to learn the language we normally detect that within the first month and we will organise extra classes to help that person complete the course according to objectives.
 Some doctors need to study one or two extra months, with the same financial arrangements, before being able to start working.
-The objective is to give every participant the support he or she needs to be able to start.
+The objective is to give every doctor, nurse or dentist the support he or she needs to be able to start.

 What is the language course like for the other family members?

 What is the apartment like during the course?